Tewf/Complement_IA/README.md

 - `bin/` — compiled classes (result of `javac -d bin`).
 - `Results/` — experiment outputs.

+See `docs/` for generated API reference and additional documentation.

-Contributing
+## Contributing

 Fork the repository and open a pull request.
-Please include JavaDoc for public classes and a short example or test when behaviour changes.
+Please include JavaDoc for public classes and a short example or test when behavior changes.

-License
+## License

 See the `LICENSE` file at the repository root (MIT).